-We have audited and expressed an unqualified opinion on the parent company only financial statements of Ubiqconn Technology, Inc. as of and for the years ended December 31, 2023 and 2022.
+We have audited and expressed an unmodified opinion on the parent company only financial statements of Ubiqconn Technology, Inc. as of and for the years ended December 31, 2024 and 2023.

 Responsibilities of management and those charged with governance for the consolidated statements